-[55:28] Eric Bland: I also want to give a quick shout out to Stephanie Truesdale's daughter Anna Truesdale has had a little bit of, under the weather hasn't been feeling good.
+Eric Bland 55:27 I also want to give a quick shout out to Stephanie Truesdale's daughter.
+Truesdale has had a little bit of under the weather hasn't been feeling good.
 And I think she's on the mend.
-And Stephanie, and Anna are great friends of the show.
-They've made us, you know, our dolls, our knitted dolls.
-And I just want to give a shout out to Anna to, you know, feel good.
+And Stephanie, and then are great friends of the show.
+They've made us, you know, our dolls or knitted dolls.
+And I just want to give a shout out there and, you know, feel good.
 And we're thinking about her.
+Yeah,

-[55:50] Mandy Matney: Yeah, and Stephanie just texted me right before this.
-She's actually out of the hospital, Anna just got out of the hospital.
-So that's really great.
+Mandy Matney 55:50 and Stephanie just texted me right before this.
+She's actually out of the hospital and I just got out of the hospital.
+So that's Oh, that's great.
+She's on the mend.

-[55:57] Liz Farrell: Oh, that's great.

-[55:58] Mandy Matney: She's on the mend.
 They're really excited.

-[56:00] Liz Farrell: That's so good, yeah.

-[56:02] Mandy Matney: Yeah.
+So good.
+Yeah.
 And yeah, she sent me a picture of her smiling.
 She's so happy.
-So and Stephanie's like, so excited to get regular showers and she's been in the hospital with her daughter all week poor thing.
+So Stephanie's like, so excited to get regular showers and she's been in the hospital with her daughter all week for things.
 But yeah, shout out to Stephanie.

-[56:16] Liz Farrell: Well, yeah, I hope I hope that she's feeling better and it sounds like she has so that's good.

-[56:21] Eric Bland: Cups down.

-[56:22] Mandy Matney: Cups down.

-[56:22] Liz Farrell: Cups down, guys.

-[56:31] Mandy Matney: This cup of justice episode is created and hosted by me Mandy Matney with co host Liz Farrell, our executive editor and Eric Bland Attorney at Law, aka the jackhammer of justice.
+Well, Liz Farrell 56:16 Yeah, I hope I hope that she's feeling better and it sounds like she has so that's good.
+Mandy Matney 56:20 Cups down.
+This Cup of Justice episode is created and hosted by Mandy Matney with co-host Liz Farrell, our executive editor and Eric Bland, Attorney at Law aka the jackhammer of justice from Luna Shark Productions.

-[56:44] David Moses: From Luna Shark productions.